 This course is offered online and asynchronously, meaning there are no class meetings.
+This is a mobile-ready course, meaning you can complete it with a smartphone or tablet, although a full computer is recommended.
 You will need the following:

-- Basic computer skills. - Internet access (wired, wifi, or cell data plan). - A laptop or desktop computer (PC, Mac, or Chromebook). - Speakers, microphone, and camera. - Video capture software, such as your computer or phone's photos app. - An up-to-date internet browser (Firefox, Chrome, Edge, or Safari). - A word processor such as Microsoft Word, Google Docs, or LibreOffice.
-Word is available through your campus Microsoft 365 subscription. - Access to D2L Brightspace through your campus StarID account.
-The Brightspace Pulse app is recommended for smartphones. - An ArcGIS Online campus account.
-Access to an account will be provided to you; you will need to confirm the account and create a password.
+- Basic computer skills. - Internet access (wired, wifi, or cell data plan). - A laptop or desktop computer OR a tablet or smartphone. - Speakers, microphone, and camera. - Video capture software, such as your computer or phone's photos app. - An up-to-date internet browser (Firefox, Chrome, Edge, or Safari). - A word processor such as Microsoft Word, Google Docs, or LibreOffice.
+Word is available through your campus Microsoft 365 subscription. - Microsoft Excel (desktop or mobile app; available through Microsoft 365). - Access to D2L Brightspace through your campus StarID account.
+The Brightspace Pulse app is recommended for smartphones. - Sturdy, weather-appropriate outdoor clothing and shoes. - Transportation to a nearby natural area, preferably one with rocks, vegetation, and flowing water.

-Public computers with internet and all necessary apps are available for use in the Open PC Lab on the FDLTCC campus.
 If you do not have or are unsure about any of the above requirements, contact Robin Anderson, our Instructional Technology Specialist, at robin.anderson@fdltcc.edu.